Visiting Eaton Park

 Lighting

-The park is open 24 hours a day and life continues there well into the evening.
+Eaton Park is open 24 hours a day and park life continues into the evening.
 There’s the floodlit skate park and tennis courts.
-Some of the avenues leading to the rotunda have lighting and the rotunda is well-lit.
+Some of the avenues leading to the rotunda have lighting and the rotunda and bandstand are well-lit.

 Travel